gstephens-cyber/networking-labs-ccna/advanced-networking/README.md

 Design and configure a site-to-site IPsec VPN connecting a Headquarters (HQ) LAN and a Branch LAN across an untrusted network using Cisco ASA firewalls.

 **Key Concepts:**
-- IPsec VPN architecture
+- IPsec site-to-site architecture
 - IKEv1 Phase 1 configuration
 - IPsec Phase 2 (transform sets and crypto maps)
 - Crypto ACLs (interesting traffic)
-- ASA firewall interface and security-level design
+- ASA interface and security-level design
-- Real-world troubleshooting and constraint documentation

 **Notes:**
-Cisco Packet Tracer’s ASA implementation does not support NAT functionality required for IPsec NAT exemption.
+Cisco Packet Tracer’s ASA implementation does **not support NAT functionality**, which is required for IPsec NAT exemption.
 As a result, Security Associations (SAs) cannot form despite correct Phase 1 and Phase 2 configuration.

-This lab is therefore presented as a **design and configuration deliverable**, with explicit evidence of simulator limitations and expected real-device behavior.
+This lab is documented as a **design and configuration deliverable**, with CLI evidence of simulator limitations.

-📁 **Lab Files:**
+📁 **Lab Folder:**
 `advanced-networking/site-to-site-ipsec-vpn/`

-🔗 **Lab Documentation:**
+🔗 **Documentation:**
 [View Lab →](./site-to-site-ipsec-vpn)

 ---

-## Tooling and Constraints

-All labs in this section are built using **Cisco Packet Tracer**.
-Where Packet Tracer does not fully implement enterprise features (such as ASA NAT behavior for IPsec), limitations are:

-- Explicitly identified
-- Technically justified
-- Documented with CLI evidence

-This approach mirrors real-world engineering practice, where tooling constraints must be recognized and communicated clearly.

----

-## Skills Demonstrated Across This Section
+## Skills Demonstrated Across These Labs

-- Enterprise routing design
+- Enterprise network segmentation
-- Advanced OSPF configuration and validation
-- Firewall interface and security-level modeling
+- Firewall and DMZ design
+- VLAN implementation
+- Multi-area OSPF routing
 - VPN design methodology
-- Protocol troubleshooting and verification
+- Protocol verification and troubleshooting
-- Technical documentation and portfolio presentation
+- Professional technical documentation
-- Clear communication of design constraints and assumptions

 ---

 ## Notes

-These labs prioritize **correct architecture and methodology** over simulated “success states.”
+These labs prioritize **correct design, configuration methodology, and verification** over simulated “success states.”
-All configurations and verification steps reflect how the technologies behave on real Cisco devices, even when full simulation is not possible.
+All configurations reflect how these technologies behave on real Cisco devices, with limitations clearly identified where Packet Tracer falls short.